luisvmf/OSA-MS9710B-Remote-Control-Software/README.md

       sudo chmod --recursive ugo+rx OSA-MS9710B-Remote-Control-Software
       cd ..
       sudo chmod ugo+rx OSA

+Known bugs:
+1) When the program is started for the first time the scale selection box is blank.
+Select an scale (LIN or LOG) before making a data aquisition.

 The desktop file (named OSA.desktop) to run the program is in OSA/OSA-MS9710B-Remote-Control-Software/.